SuperOfficeDocs/superoffice-docs/docs/api/netserver/search/ifindagent/find-project-by-name.md

 ---
+title: Find a project, returning the name
-title: find_project_by_name
+uid: find_project_by_name
 description: Find a project, returning the name
 author: {github-id}
 so.date: 06.24.2016
 keywords:
-so.topic:  howto             # article, howto, reference, concept, guide
+so.topic:  howto

-# Optional fields.
-Don't forget to remove # if you need a field.
-# so.envir:                     # cloud or onsite
+# so.envir:
-# so.client:                    # online, web, win, pocket, or mobile
+# so.client:
 ---

 # Find a project, returning the name